-NOTE: Recovery Support members can participate in our free bi-weekly Anxiety Recovery Support group.
-This group meets virtually via SKYPE online so that any member can participate no matter where they live in the world.
+NOTE: Recovery Support members can participate in our free SKYPE Live Call-In discussions.
+These discussions are held virtually via SKYPE online so that any member can participate no matter where they live in the world.
 If you are looking for support as you work your way to lasting recovery, this group may be exactly what you are looking for.
 It is lead by Jim Folk, president of anxietycentre.com.

 To participate, you need only become a member of our Recovery Support area and register your Skype address via the link on the Recovery Support area home page.
 You can read the 'SKYPE LIVE Call-In' section on the member's home page for more information.